-While on station, the ship's meteorological system shall be in operation for surface instrument intercomparisons with the WHOTS mooring.
-Once the yo-yo cast is completed, an APEX float shall be deployed prior to leaving Station ALOHA.
+While on station, the ship's meteorological system shall be in operation for surface instrument intercomparisons with the WHOTS buoy.
+If the buoy is located outside the circle that defines Station ALOHA, after the yo-yo cast is complete, the ship shall transit to Station ALOHA to conduct a Hyperpro cast.
+Once the Hyperpro cast is complete, the ship shall transit to Station Kaena.